fleetdm/fleet/articles/windows-mdm-setup.md

 ### Step 2: install Fleet's agent on the hosts

-1. Make sure to install [Fleet's agent (fleetd)](https://fleetdm.com/docs/using-fleet/enroll-hosts) on the Windows hosts you want to migrate from the 3rd party MDM solution.
+1. [Enroll](https://fleetdm.com/docs/using-fleet/enroll-hosts) the Windows hosts you want to migrate to Fleet.

 2. Navigate to the **Hosts** tab in the main navigation bar and wait until your hosts are visible in the hosts list.